Remembering to change your patch on time can be hard. And some people get side effects that bother them (but they usually go away in a few months).

 Like all medicines, there can be birth control patch side effects.
 But they usually go away after 2 or 3 months.
 Many people use the patch with no problems at all.
 You can keep track of any side effects with our Spot On app.

 The most common side effects are spotting or bleeding between periods, sore breasts, nausea, or headaches.
-You may also notice a change in your level of sexual desire.
 These side effects usually go away after 2 or 3 months, and they don’t happen to everyone who uses the patch.

 Birth control shouldn’t make you feel sick or uncomfortable.
 Luckily, there are many different types of birth control, so you’ve got options.
 If you keep having side effects that bother you, talk with your nurse or doctor about trying another birth control method.
 But don’t stop using the patch without starting a new method if you can, or you won’t be protected from pregnancy.